mttmantovani/thesis-pandoc-markdown/source/cps.md

 \end{align}

-For electrons, I have multiplied the particle current in Eq. (-@eq:cps:electron-current) by the electron's charge $e$ to have an electric current.
+For electrons, I have multiplied the particle current in Eq. (-@eq:cps:electron-current) by the electron's charge $e$ to get an electric current.
 Notice that, in contrast to the metallic leads, the bosonic reservoirs are at zero chemical potential, so the heat current coincides with the energy current.